 As we get further from step 1 in the hiring process, it is more expensive to lose people.
 This is why it’s so important to maintain constant and ongoing engagement from day 1.

-You can calculate based on your own metrics to see the lost revenue from each of these failure points.
+You can calculate based on your metrics to see the lost revenue from each of these failure points.
 Not only are your recruiters doing more work to fill the same positions, but gone is the valuable feedback and the potential referrals that could help recover some of these missed opportunities.

-Add engagement, not cost.
+Boost candidate engagement, not cost.

-It can be done, but it takes a company that understands the hiring process and has created a perfect blend of automation and personalization to give you the competitive edge.
+It can be done, but it takes a company that understands the hiring process and has created a perfect blend of automation and personalization to give you a competitive edge.
 Now, is the time to raise the bar in the staffing industry.
 We’ll give you the roadmap to make it happen.